glgraca/ora2sqlite/README.md

   -P --pks Copy primary keys
   -A Copy indices, fks, and pks (same as -PFI)

-  LONGs cannot be retrieved, so they are always set to null.
+  LONGs and BFILEs cannot be retrieved, so they are always set to null.

   Examples: